ConorTighe/Final-Project--Retail-Management-System/README.md

-# Retail Managment system - Final Year Project
+# Retail Managment System - Final Year Project
 To read the full documentation of the project in word download it from above.

 ## Technologies used: